Colon Cancer Surgery

 With any colon surgery the risks include infection, bleeding or need to make larger incisions than was anticipated based upon intraoperative findings.
 Of particular concern for many patients is the need for a colostomy (a need to create an opening on the abdominal wall through which stool will pass into a bag).

 Colostomy creation is a rarely needed nowadays.
-The unusual occurrence of an anastomotic leak (leakage of stool contents into the abdomen from where the bowel was best generic levitra overnight reconnected) may unfortunately require such an intervention.
+The unusual occurrence of an anastomotic leak (leakage of stool contents into the abdomen from where the bowel was tadalafil reconnected) may unfortunately require such an intervention.
 For most colon surgery the risk is 1-2% of a leak and such a condition would usually be apparent while you are still hospitalized or shortly thereafter, and may lead to the need to re-operate to fix the problem.
 Anastomotic leak rates are equal between laparoscopic and open surgery.

 Types of Colon Resections